Our world-first smart solar technology gives you more

 Please review the below Frequently Asked Questions for more information.
 If you still have further questions please speak to your solar retailer or contact us.

-To coincide with the SA Government Dynamic Export requirements that went live on 1 July 2023, SA Power Networks has Flexible Exports as a standard connection option.
+To coincide with the SA Government Dynamic Export requirements that went live on 1 July 2023, SA Power Networks has Flexible Exports as a standard connection option across the state.

 Speak to your solar installer – they can help you to understand your options and how Flexible Exports could benefit you.